Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 Using the aperture photometric apparent magnitudes (and Gaussian estimated uncertainties) from the arc/clump of interest in available \hst\ and \jwst\ filters, we conduct a Bayesian statistical inference to estimate photometric redshifts.
-We use the stellar population synthesis modeling package \texttt{Prospector} \citep{2021prospect} to simultaneously infer physical properties of the system along with its redshift.
+We use the stellar population synthesis modeling package \texttt{Prospector} \citep{2021prospect} to simultaneously infer physical properties of the lensed galaxy along with its redshift.
 For our fiducial model, we use a parametric star formation history -- delayed $\tau$ -- model, and fit stellar metallicity, dust attenuation \citep{2000Calzetti}, and total mass formed in the galaxy (with TopHat priors) as nuisance parameters (see \citet{Khullar22} for details on the nominal fitting and modeling prescription used here).

-We also note that the bluest photometry samples the Ly$\alpha$/Ly$\beta$ emission region, and hence we fit an additional free parameter to marginalize the contribution of IGM absorption and Ly-series flux.
-The expectation from this process was that Lyman and Balmer breaks in galaxy/clump SEDs would allow us to put limits on redshifts, while simultaneously aiding the lens models.
+We also note that the bluest photometry samples the Ly$\alpha$/Ly$\beta$ emission region, and hence we fit an additional free parameter to marginalize the contribution of the intergalactic medium (IGM) absorption and Lyman-series flux.
+The expectation from this process was that Lyman and Balmer breaks in galaxy/clump spectral energy distributions (SEDs) would allow us to put limits on redshifts, while simultaneously aiding the lens models.
 Equally importantly, with limited photometry for these sources, it is critical to simultaneously fit multiple galaxy parameters to respect the age-metallicity-dust degeneracy and the potential for the existence of multiple stellar populations (including emission-line producing stellar regions).